MicrosoftDocs/azure-docs/articles/sql-database-connect-central-recommendations.md

 Transient *errors* are sometimes called transient *faults*.
 This topic considers these two terms to be synonyms.

-For further assistance when you encounter a connection error, either persistent or transient, see:
+For further assistance when you encounter a connection error, whether transient or not, see:

 - [Troubleshoot connection problems to Azure SQL Database](http://support.microsoft.com/kb/2980233/)